chienhsy/chienhsy.github.io/_pages/about.md

 ---

 # About
-I am a PhD Candidate in economics at Australian National University.
+I am a PhD Candidate in the Research School of Economics at Australian National University.
 My research interests are dynamic programming, economic networks, and economic computation.

 # Working Papers